Circuit of the Deadmen

-Yeah, we really like this one.
-We keep coming back to it...t-shirt, cycling kit and now an amazing poster.
-This is a quality print worth framing and hanging in the man-cave or the office.
-The story alone is worth it.
-When we originally came across the story detailing the introduction of the high mountain peaks to the Tour de France, it immediately touched a nerve.
-Anytime we can combine two of our favorite subject matters - music and cycling - into a single project, we know we're onto something that will resonate with our fans.
+Endurance Conspiracy enjoys sharing the history of cycling in our own way with our fans.
+When we came across the amazing story detailing the introduction of the high mountain peaks to the Tour de France, it immediately struck a chord with us.
+Anytime we can combine two of our favorite subject matters - music and cycling - into a single project, we know we're onto something that will resonate with our people.

 The Circuit of the Deadmen - Henri Derange, the originator of the Tour de France, once said that the ideal tour would be one in which only one cyclist finished.
 In 1910, many felt that he had finally achieved that goal.
 The 1910 TDF consisted of 15 stages and covered 4,737 km, an average of over 300 km per stage!
 This was also the first tour to include climbs into the high mountains of the Pyrenees.
 The 10th stage was 326 km long and climbed several peaks that are considered legendary today including the Tourmalet and the Aubisque.
 Derange sent a scout in the spring to check the road over the Tourmalet.